Tomin1/patience-deck/README.md

 The following instructions are for _SailfishOS-4.1.0.24-aarch64_ target but substitute your own depending on which version of Sailfish or which architecture you are targeting.
 If you switch targets, remember to clean up any build artifacts in source directories.
-If you build for i486 target, see the note below.
+If you build for i486 target, use SDK 3.9 or later.

 First set your target: